ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Too much sanity may be madness and the maddest of all, to see life as it is and not as it should be.  — Miguel de Cervantes
+> **Citacao:** The harder the conflict, the greater the triumph.  — George Washington

 fim do arquivo